 12. Where associate specialists on the national Terms and Conditions of Service^{‡‡} are assimilated to an associate specialist post under these Terms and Conditions of Service, without a break in service, they will, if they are on the first four points of the scale, assimilate to the minimum salary point of the associate specialist pay scale set out in appendix 1 of these Terms and Conditions of Service.
+Doctors on higher scale points will assimilate to the pay scale set out in appendix 1 of these Terms and Conditions of Service.
 Doctors on higher scale points will assimilate to the pay scale set out in appendix 1 of these Terms and Conditions of Service based on their current hourly rate of pay with rebased hours from 38.5 to 40 hours.
-Doctors assimilating may, if they wish, move over from a 38.5 hour contract to 10 Programmed Activities (40 hours).
+Doctors assimilating may, if they wish, move over from a 38.5 hour contract to 10 Sessions (40 hours).